damien5314/TimeSinceTextView/README.md

 # TimeSinceTextView

 This is a subclass of android.widget.TextView which exposes a method `setDate()` which can take either a Unix timestamp (`long`) or `java.util.Date`.
 The view converts the date into a String which describes the date in terms of time since.

-e.g. If the current timestamp is Unix 1453503166 and the time passed to `setDate()` is 1453503116, "50 seconds ago" is displayed.
+e.g. If the current timestamp is Unix 1453503166 and we call `timeSinceTextView.setDate(1453503116)`, "50 seconds ago" is displayed.

+## Comparison to DateUtils.getRelativeTimeSpanString

+I actually wrote this library before I knew about [DateUtils.getRelativeTimeSpanString](http://developer.android.com/reference/android/text/format/DateUtils.html#getRelativeDateTimeString), but the output is actually quite a bit different.
+The DateUtils implementation should return localized text and allows for customizable flags.
+See [here](Comparison.md) for a comparison of the output of different time stamps.

 ## Usage